AlexJumaW99/ELA_Hackathon_Solution/README.md

 <img width="404" alt="Screenshot 2023-11-06 at 12 26 09 PM" src="https://github.com/AlexJumaW99/ELA_Hackathon_Solution/assets/50864725/c463f36e-e569-4b90-8818-81b1bc60aa75">

-2. Next, open your terminal, cd to the directory you would like to store the program in, and then type ``` git clone https://github.com/AlexJumaW99/ELA_Hackathon_Solution.git ```
+2. Next, open your terminal, cd to the directory you would like to store the program in, and then type: ``` git clone https://github.com/AlexJumaW99/ELA_Hackathon_Solution.git ```